wewade/prep-js-objects/README.md

 Invoke your function and pass in your object (which should be `plainBox`), store the result to a variable named plainBoxResult and use `console.log` to inspect your results.

 ## Detecting transmission
-Declare a function and a single parameter which will be an object.
+    Declare a function named detectingTranmission and a single parameter which will be an object.
 Within this function you will check to see if the car has an automatic or manual transmission and print the results on screen.

     If `automaticTransmission` is true then print a message saying so.
 Also, provide an appropriate message for when the its false.

-Invoke your function and pass in your object, store the result to a variable and use `console.log` to inspect your results.
+    Invoke your function and pass in your stockCar object, store the result to a variable named isAutomaticTransmission and use `console.log` to inspect your results.

 ## Who's driving this thing?!
 As you may have noticed that the `stockCar` doesn't have a driver!